Navigating COVID-19 Restrictions in the United States: An Updated Guide for Canadian Visitors

 So, what does all this mean?
 To get the most accurate and up-to-date information on travel restrictions, it’s recommended you check official sources/websites such as the U.S. Department of State, U.S. Customs and Border Protection, or the Canadian Border Service.

-Lastly, regardless of any country’s position with COVID-19 or any other health considerations, don’t forget you still need travel insurance!
-Injuries, illnesses, and other diseases are always a risk with travel.
-Having a good travel medical policy is always something you need.
+Lastly, regardless of any country’s position with COVID-19 or other health considerations, it’s important to have proper coverage.
+For detailed information about travel insurance options, including how to choose the right plan for your needs, visit Snowbird Accidents’ COVID Travel Insurance.
+Injuries, illnesses, and other diseases are always a risk with travel, so having a good travel medical policy is essential.

 Stay safe and have a great trip!